MAILARAMSAICHAITANYA2004/medcare-server/README.md

 - Step 6: Run the mongodb server on port: `27017` using `mongod`.
 - Step 7: While mongod is still running, open a new tab and again `cd` inside the `medcare-server` directory and run the backend server using `node app.js` or using [nodemon](https://www.npmjs.com/package/nodemon) - `nodemon app.js`.
 The backend server will start on `localhost:5000`.

-#### Note :

-- Don't forget to close all the running servers before closing the terminal/ command line.
-- Close all the running servers by visiting to every tab of the terminal the server is running on.
-- To close a running server use `ctrl+c`.